ngntrgduc/get-shit-done/README.md

    - If you want to add/delete sites, go to the source code folder and add/delete sites you want in `manifest.json`, using [match patterns](https://developer.chrome.com/docs/extensions/mv3/match_patterns/).
    - If you want to add/delete quotes, go to `getshitdone.js` and change it in `quotes` array.
    - If you want to unblock site forever (ex.
 Facebook), just delete it in `manifest.json`, or you can turn off the extension temporarily.
+   - If you want to change / remove block time range, go to `getshitdone.js`.
 4. No more procrastination ✨.